eemilhaa/mealbase/README.md

 # Mealbase
-Mealbase is an application for generating food suggestions about the meals you eat.
-Try it on [heroku](https://tsoha-mealbase.herokuapp.com/) (but read this readme first!)
+Mealbase is an application for generating food suggestions about the meals you eat. ~~Try it on [heroku](https://tsoha-mealbase.herokuapp.com/).~~ Heroku free was cancelled and thus this app is no longer available there.

 ## How it works
 - The user logs the meals they eat.